-Searcy County Sheriff's Department's K9 Deputy is Deputy Jason Horton
+Searcy County Sheriff's Department's K9 Handler is

 The Sheriff’s K-9 team provides specialized law enforcement in the patrol environment by assisting in situations where the safety of officers or the general public is at risk.

 Searcy County currently has 1 handler and dog team.
-The Searcy County Sheriff’s Office utilizes K-9 officers for various high-risk situations as building and open area searches, tracking of suspects, evidence location, search and rescue, bomb detection, as well as drug interdiction.
+The Searcy County Sheriff’s Office utilizes K-9 officers for various high-risk situations as building and open area searches, tracking of suspects, evidence location, search and rescue, as well as drug interdiction.
 The canine is also trained to protect the handler and to hold a violent or dangerous person from escaping.
 The K-9 team members are on-call 24-hours a day.

-Although patrol work, narcotics detection, explosives detection and maintenance training consume a major portion of the unit's time, all team members frequently perform many other assignments, including demonstrations for children's groups, school events and community organizations.
+Although patrol work, narcotics detection, and maintenance training consume a major portion of the unit's time, all team members frequently perform many other assignments, including demonstrations for children's groups, school events and community organizations.
 They are often called upon by other agencies to assist with law enforcement related duties.

 Reliability in job performance is of paramount importance when it comes to K-9s and their duties.
 Their ongoing proficiency training ensures each dog will act and perform according to expectations and standards.
 Each K-9 and handler are required to maintenance train to keep fresh what they have learned in the basic K-9 academies.